Matt Russell: New England Patriots

-Russell served as a scout for the club during the 2001 season and worked as an area scout for the team from 2003-05.
+Russell served as a scout for the club during the 2001 season and worked as an area scout for the team from 2003 to 2005.
 Russell is credited for persuading Scott Pioli and the New England Patriots to draft Matt Cassel.

 Philadelphia Eagles

 Russell was hired by the Eagles in 2006 as a scout.
-He spent the 2008 season as the national scout for the Eagles after scouting the Western region for the club from 2006-07.
+He spent the 2008 season as the national scout for the Eagles after scouting the Western region for the club from 2006 to 2007.

 Denver Broncos

 Russell was hired by the Broncos in 2009 as Director of College Scouting, and was promoted to Director of Player Personnel in January 2012.
 As director of player personnel, Russell is responsible for overseeing the day-to-day operations of the pro personnel and college scouting departments for the Broncos.
 Since his ascension to director of player personnel in 2012, the Broncos overhauled the majority of their roster, developing depth and competition through free agency and the draft.
-Denver posted the third-most regular-season wins (64) in the NFL from 2012–17, while capturing four AFC West Division titles, two AFC Championships and a victory in Super Bowl 50.
+Denver posted the third-most regular-season wins (64) in the NFL from 2012 to 2017, while capturing four AFC West Division titles, two AFC Championships and a victory in Super Bowl 50.

 On July 6, 2013, while celebrating his 40th birthday, Russell was arrested for DUI.
 He was suspended indefinitely without pay by the Broncos, but was reinstated after 60 days.
 He left the Broncos organization following the 2020 season.